czi-ai/cryolens/docs/cryolens_demo_doc.md

 ### Find Similar Particles

-When you double-click anywhere in the tomogram, Try CryoLens selects the **nearest labelled particle** and retrieves a list of **similar particles** across the full tomogram based on the similarity of their embeddings.
-This list is shown in the Similar Particles (Embeddings) widget.
+When you double-click anywhere in the tomogram, Try CryoLens will add a colored solid star on the **nearest labelled particle** to where you clicked, and it will use that particle to retrieve a list of **similar particles** across the full tomogram based on the similarity of their embeddings.
+This list is shown in the Similar Particles (Embeddings) widget and on the canvas throughout the tomogram the top 10 most similar particles will be outlined with a ring of the same color as the star.

 Details:
-- The selected particle will be shown as an **open circle**.
-This open circle will almost completely overlap with a solid circle, since it corresponds to one of the ground truth particles that are already labelled.
+- The selected particle will be shown as an **solid star** of a different color than the particle type color.
+- Similar particles are denoted in the canvas with a **ring** of the same color as the star.
 - Similar particles are found using **fused embeddings** combining CryoLens and [TomoTwin](https://tomotwin-cryoet.readthedocs.io/en/stable/) features.
-- Each result is marked with an **open circle** colored according to the particle type.
+- Each result in the similar particles list is marked with an **open circle** with the same color as the star.
 - The results are grouped by query and listed in collapsible accordions.
 - Each list includes:
   - Individual particles Z positions.